google/WebFundamentals/src/content/en/showcase/2017/playcanvas.md

 <img src="/web/showcase/2017/images/playcanvas/grab.png" class="attempt-right">

 The WebVR Lab contains a number of "grabbable" items.
 With this behaviour, when the object is activated it can be picked up and moved.
-There are two obvious different behaviors depending on the level of input you wish to support.
+There are two obvious, different behaviors depending on the level of input you wish to support.

 For 6 DOF controllers holding down an input button will attach the grabbable item to the controller.
 It can then be moved and positioned with fine-grained control.
-Releasing the button will activate a Combine or Drop action with the item.
+Releasing the button will activate a combine or drop action with the item.

 For less maneuverable controllers a click will pick up the item and attach it to the user's viewport.
 Usually keeping a section of the item visible in the "lower third" of the display.
-A second click will either Drop or Combine the item.
+A second click will either drop or combine the item.

 ### Combine